KEINOS/kogure/README.md

     $ kogure start MyScript1
     ```

-If you don't understand the above or how to, this script might be dangerous
+If you don't understand the above then I apologize that my English wasn't good enough. =(
- for you or cause a problem, so I will not suggest to use it.
+Then this script might be dangerous for you or cause a problem, so I will not suggest to use it.